 Because they’re used so often, especially in the cold Ohio winters, furnaces tend to use the most energy in your home and can even account for up to two-thirds of your winter energy bill.
 And this is just if they’re properly maintained and functioning normally!
 The minute your furnace is in need of maintenance or repairs, its energy efficiency declines and you will start to see your energy bill skyrocket.
-If you’re trying to conserve energy and save money on your monthly bill, it’s important that you have one of our expert Solon technicians at Arco Comfort Air perform annual routine maintenance.
+If you’re trying to conserve energy and save money on your monthly bill, it’s important that you have one of our expert Cleveland technicians at Arco Comfort Air perform annual routine maintenance.
 However, this is not the only way to cut costs in the winter.
 As technology improves, so, too, do modern furnaces’ energy efficiency.
 Below, we’ve listed the various ways your furnace can positively or negatively impact your monthly energy bill.

 Let’s Get the Bad News Out of the Way First!

 Any time your furnace starts to dip below routine function, it will have to work harder to keep your home a warm, comfortable temperature.
 The harder it works, the more energy it consumes, and the more your monthly bill will be.